elatella/osteopathie-noell-seeger/README.md

-# Website Praxis Nöll-Seeger
+# Website Osteopathie Nöll-Seeger

-The website of Praxis Nöll-Seeger at <https://elatella.github.io/praxis-noell-seeger>.
+The website of Osteopathie Nöll-Seeger at <https://osteopathie-noell-seeger.de>.

 ## Build